benstuart0/on-this-day-i-obsidian/README.md

 - If you want the output to be placed at a certain location in your note, add a placeholder (default is <!OTDI>, can be changed in settings).
 Run the `On This Day I: Add Placeholder at Cursor` command if you'd like to automatically add a placeholder to your note at cursor location.
 - Run the command `On This Day I: Generate Through The Years` to generate your yearly insights.
 ### OpenAI
+- **This plugin makes a network call to the OpenAI API to generate the journal summaries.**
 - Must have OpenAI API key.
 See [platform.openai.com](https://platform.openai.com/).
 Add this key to plugin settings.
 - Model can be adjusted.
 Currently support gpt-3.5-turbo and gpt-4.
 Older models will be cheaper and often faster, but newer models will have higher quality outputs.
 ### Through the Years Date Requirements